MoodMission is an evidence-based app designed to empower you to overcome low moods and anxiety by discovering new and better ways of coping

 The experienced team behind MoodMission is passionate about using technology to improve mental health and well-being

-David Bakker is a Doctor of Psychology (Clinical) student at Monash University who is developing and trialing MoodMission as part of his thesis.
-In addition to his past psychology studies, David has worked in the mental health field for several years, with a range of populations of different ages and abilities.
+David Bakker is the Founding Director of MoodMission.
+He is a psychologist in private practice and has previously worked in rural mental health outreach, youth mental health, disability support, and a range of psychology services.
 He is passionate about technology and the evolution of its use in mental health support.
 David believes that his fresh approach to mental health apps gives him an advantage over other developers.
 Many currently available mental health apps are replications of low-tech self-help mental health interventions, like worksheets and diaries.
 David is deeply interested in the advanced interactive capabilities of smartphones, and wants to pursue creative ways to employ them in mental health apps.
-He looks forward to integrating app development into his future clinical career.
+He looks forward to integrating technology throughout his future clinical and research career.

 Associate Professor Nikki Rickard is a registered psychologist and an internationally recognised expert on novel interventions to promote emotional wellbeing, particularly in young people.
 She has an established track record in mobile app development, with in-house apps developed for research data collection and apps developed for public use.
 Her strong research background will ensure evaluation of the MoodMission app is robust and the resulting product maximised for efficacy.

 Over the past 2 and a half years Nikki and David have been developing and supporting MoodPrism, a mood tracking app with advanced data collection abilities.
-MoodPrism is now available for Android and iOS.
+MoodPrism is now available for Android and iOS, and a recently published research article shows that using the app can improve mental health and wellbeing.

 David and Nikki developed MoodMission through a partnership with Spark Digital, the ingeniously creative app development agency behind the hugely successful Smiling Mind app and website.
 Smiling Mind is Australia's most successful mental health and well-being app, with almost 1 million downloads.